-- How to Start A Blog: 8 Tested Steps to Success
+- Starting A Blog: 8 Tested Steps to Success

 - Step 1: Choosing the Best Blogging Platform

 - Step 3: Choosing your Domain Name Registrar

 - Step 4: Rocket Lawyer

 - Step 5: StudioPress WordPress Theme